 Students may also access the Women's Care Center (WCC) on the Center City Campus.
-WCC offers comprehensive family planning (contraception, STD screening, and treatment and counseling), gynecologic, and obstetric services.
+WCC offers comprehensive family planning (contraception, STD screening, and treatment and counseling), gynecologic and obstetric services.
 Visits are by appointment.

-Sick or injured students can request medical transport to and from Drexel University Student Health Center by calling Public Safety at 215.895.2822.
+When a student is sick or injured, he or she can request medical transport to and from Drexel University Student Health Center by calling Public Safety at 215.895.2822.

-Hours of operation, fees, and a complete list of services offered can be found at: http://drexel.edu/counselingandhealth/student-health-center/overview/
+Hours of operation, fees, and a complete list of services offered can be found at: http://drexel.edu/counselingandhealth/student-health-center/overview/.